shonn2nd/themetalab/content/event/04-15-2025-CCU/index.md

 ---
-title: The Future of Data Science: Transparency and Equity
+title: "The Future of Data Science: Transparency and Equity""

 draft: false